 This device employed an electric motor to drive a rotating crankshaft which lifted and lowered the needle.
 The electric tattoo machine allowed anyone to obtain a reasonably priced, and readily available tattoo.
 As the average person could easily get a tattoo, the upper classes turned away from it.

 The cultural view of tattooing was so poor for most of the century that tattooing went underground.
 Few were accepted into the secret society of artists and there were no schools to study the craft.
 There were no magazines or associations.
 Tattoo suppliers rarely advertised their products.
 One had to learn through the scuttlebutt where to go and who to see for quality tattoos.

-While tattooing was declining in popularity across the country, in Chatham Square in flourished.
+While tattooing was declining in popularity across the country, Chatham Square flourished.
 Husbands tattooed their wives with examples of their best work.
 They played the role of walking advertisements for their husbands’ work.
-At this time, cosmetic tattooing became popular, blush for cheeks, coloured lips, and eyeliner.
+At this time, cosmetic tattooing became popular, blush for cheeks, colored lips, and eyeliner.
 With world war I, the flash art images changed to those of bravery and wartime icons.

-In the 1920s, with prohibition and then the depression, Chathma Square lost its appeal.
+In the 1920s, with prohibition and then the depression, Chatham Square lost its appeal.
 The center for tattoo art moved to Coney Island.
 Across the country, tattooists opened shops in areas that would support them, namely cities with military bases close by, particularly naval bases.
-Tattoos were know as travel markers.
+Tattoos were known as travel markers.
 You could tell where a person had been by their tattoos.